-The Swiss watch Manufacture has recently revealed their new 1681 Collection of dressy timekeeper.
-While the version in rose gold with central second hand looks fairly usual, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.
+The Swiss Manufacture has recently revealed their dressy 1681 Collection.
+While the version in 18-karat rose gold with central seconds hand is sort of underwhelming, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.

-The new Louis Erard Grey Heritage automatic chronograph watch leaves somewhat dubious impression.
+The automatic Louis Erard Grey Heritage Chronograph (ref.
+78 269 AA 03) leaves dubious impression.
 The mechanism that powers it has successfully passed the test of time in terms of reliability and accuracy, but is also as common as Bic ballpoint pens.
 The design of its dial is familiar to everyone and is easy to read, but is also as uninspiring as a phony Gibson.
 Well, it is a matter of personal preferences, as usual.

-The new Girard-Perregaux 1966 dressy three-hander brings you the easily recognizable styling of the 1966 family that soon comes to market in a medium-sized body 41 millimeters in diameter and features one of their highly reliable automatic movements with increased power reserve.
+The dressy Girard-Perregaux 1966 (ref.
+49527-52-131-BK6A) three-hander brings you the easily recognizable minimalistic styling of the 1966 Collection that is supposed to only be worn with formal attire.
+Sporting a traditional medium-sized body and featuring one of their highly reliable automatic movements with increased power reserve, the watch may become an instant win if the price is right.
 Compared to the previously available ref.
-49525-52-131-BK6A model, the new 1966 three-hander is not only 10 percent larger and thicker, but also offers eight more hours of guaranteed power reserve.
+49525-52-131-BK6A model, the 1966 Automatic is not only 10 percent larger and thicker, but also offers eight more hours of guaranteed power reserve.

-Although different alloys of silver are quite popular among jewelers all over the world, serious watchmakers do not seem to be especially fond of the metal.
-However, the Swiss-based watchmaking brand Bell & Ross has fairly recently updated its WW1 family with the new Bell & Ross WW1 Argentium model.
-As the name implies, the watch is crafted using their proprietary “argentium” alloy of silver and some other, unspecified metals.
+Although different alloys of silver are popular among jewelers all over the world, serious watchmakers aren’t especially fond of the metal.
+However, Bell & Ross has fairly recently updated its vintage-styled WW1 collection with the new Bell & Ross WW1 Argentium model.
+As the name implies, the watch uses their proprietary “argentium” alloy of silver and some other, unspecified metals.

-The new Longines Tachymeter self-winding chronograph watch (Ref.
-L2.781.4.13) is essentially a redecorated version of the elegant Longines Telemeter (Ref.
-L2.780.4.18) chrono that was presented earlier this year.
-Powered by the same movement, which is protected from the elements inside the same medium-sized case, the watch differs from its sibling only with a pair of tachymeter scales printed on its snow-white dial.
+The self-winding Longines Tachymeter chronograph (Ref.
+L2.781.4.13) is essentially a redecorated version of the elegant 2012 Telemeter chronograph (Ref.
+L2.780.4.18).
+Boasting the same movement sitting inside the same medium-sized case, this one differs from its sibling only with a pair of tachymeter scales printed on its snow-white dial.